schibsted/slack-calendar-topic/README.md

 It's a particularly good fit for a [Lambda scheduled with CloudWatch][aws].
 Create your lambda, set the environment variables, and configure the handler as `lambda.handler`.
 Then, run `AWS_LAMBDA_NAME=slack-calendar-topic ./deploy.sh` to deploy it.

+If you haven't already, remember to install and configure your `aws` command line interface first:

+- Log into your AWS Console and retrieve your IAM credentials.
+- Run `aws configure` and follow the steps.

 [aws]: https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/RunLambdaSchedule.html